Muray, Nickolas, b. 1892 d. 1965

-Biographical/Historical Note: Portrait photographer.
+Biographical/Historical Note: Nickolas Muray (1892-1965) was a portrait photographer.
 Born in Hungary.
 Began as professional photographer around 1921.
 In the 1930s, he established one of the first color labs in the United States and became a master of the carbro process.
-He also wrote reviews for DANCE magazine, flew airplanes, and in 1928 and 1932, he represented the United States as a member of the Olympic Fencing Team.
+He also wrote reviews for "Dance" magazine, flew airplanes, and in 1928 and 1932, he represented the United States as a member of the Olympic Fencing Team.

 How to Use this Collection